GluuFederation/docs-de-prod/docs/source/operation/key-rotation.md

 ## Overview

 The role of KeyRotation container is to regenerate `oxauth-keys.jks`.
-After keys have been regenerated, these keys will be saved into secrets backend.
-On the other hand, oxAuth container runs periodic task to pull new `oxauth-keys.jks` (if any) from secrets backend.
+After keys have been regenerated, these keys will be saved into the secrets backend.
+On the other hand, the oxAuth container runs periodic task to pull new `oxauth-keys.jks` (if any) from secrets backend.

-### Deploying Container
+### Deploying the container

-Below is an example of `docker-compose.yml` to deploy KeyRotation container:
+Below is an example of `docker-compose.yml` to deploy the KeyRotation container:

 ```
 services: